 If you're sure a Labrador puppy is for you, make sure you're purchasing a healthy pet.
 Take a look at the Puppy Contract for guidance.

-Adopt a rescued Labrador from the RSPCA
+Adopt a rescued Labrador

 If you're simply looking for a loving, loyal, family pet, we may be able to help.
 Why not take a look at the Labradors in our care?
 Before going to a new home, all our dogs are: